 There are two (2) different types of Junior Individual Savings Accounts.
 A child can have one or they can have both types of Junior ISA:

 A parent or a guardian (with parental responsibility) can open a Junior ISA and manage the account.
 The money 'officially' belongs to the child and they can control or manage the account when they get to 16.
 But, they cannot withdraw from the fund until they reach 18 years old.

-The parents or a guardian must have parental responsibility to open a Junior ISA for a child under 16 years old.
-You should follow these three steps:
+The parents or a guardian must have parental responsibility to open an ISA for a child under 16 years old.
+To do so, follow these three steps: